 So, if you want to truly impact the lives of others and possibly enhance your career, continue reading to learn all about adult education programs.
 Then, click on any of the sponsored listings on this page to learn more about individual programs!

-Popular Schools with Adult Education Programs – Degrees in Sacramento
+Popular Schools with Adult Education Graduate Programs in Sacramento

 What is Adult Education?

 Adult education is any program or course for adults who are out of school but hoping to continue to learn.
 Commonly this is in the form of classes for ESL, basic literacy, and high school diploma equivalency students.
 Or, it may also be through training and development courses for businesses, organizations, or government agencies.